srujbop/notes-google-cloud-architect/README.md

 # Google Cloud Architect Notes

-This repository contains my notes for studying the Google Cloud Platform to sit the Cloud Architect exam.
+This repository contains study notes from grantcarthew (https://github.com/grantcarthew/notes-google-cloud-architect).
+I added my notes for studying the Google Cloud Platform to sit the Cloud Architect exam.

 I passed the exam and am leaving this repository here for anyone else to use.

-Either fork this repository or raise an issue and I will make you a contributor.

 __These notes have not been proof read or polished in any way.
-They are accurate as of March 2018.__
+They are accurate as of June 2019.__

 ## Index